Chidinma98/GoodRx/project_worksheet.md

 #### MVP

--Full CRUD on at least two resources on back-end
+-Full CRUD on at least two resources on backend
 -Have react from-end rendering
 - Have SMS working
 -Have authentication working